vidyar/shippabledocs1/sources/languages/nodejs.rst

 -  Keep the output of test and code coverage generated in the Shippable folders to get the visualization of your reports.

--  If your test runner uses junit format, then you can save the output in shippable/testresults folder inorder for shippable to parse the test reprts.
+-  If your test runner uses junit format, then you can save the output in shippable/testresults folder inorder for shippable to parse the test reports.
 You can also save the output of code coverage in shippable/codecoverage folder to parse the coverage reports.